What do B2B marketers need to know about personalization in the AI era? 🤔We explore in our latest report. Read Now

 But before a cumulative effect can take place, marketing teams need to break content — videos, blogs, webinars, e-books, etc. — out of their silos.
 Content must address a specific problem for a general audience or be repackage-able for a targeted account.

 One way of approaching content for scale is to think of multimedia content as packaged experiences.
 By creating content in tandem, you can craft a dynamic and informative experience that can be repurposed and tailored as needed and reach audiences at each point of the buyer journey.
+This is especially important to take into account as part of your integrated content strategy.

 Putting It All Together